AggieSportsAnalytics/NBADraft/README.md

     );
   });
 ```
-Through this hashmap, we were able to connect the backend and frontend together to make sure that our web application has all the draft picks in the right order with thier stats, position, and where they would land (specifically to what team they would get drafted by) and a picture for each player
+Through this hashmap, we were able to connect the backend and frontend to make sure that our web application has all the draft picks in the right order with their stats, position, and where they would land (specifically to what team they would get drafted by) and a picture for each player

 ## 🖱️ Future areas of improvement
-* We want to account for last minute draft changes, such as wether or not someone drops out of the draft or if a team makes a trade.
-In a future update for this application we would want to have live updates and then make changes asynchronously in the background so it shows our users the right NBA Draft predicition
+* We want to account for last-minute draft changes, such as whether or not someone drops out of the draft or if a team makes a trade.
+In a future update for this application, we would want to have live updates and then make changes asynchronously in the background so it shows our users the right NBA Draft prediction
-* We also want to make a additional feature in which when you click on each player card, it will show the news and "Buzz" around a specific player.
-Through using twitter sentiment analysis and extracting tweets on each player, this would enable users toi get insight about each specific player and get more of an understanding on what people think about a specific player
+* We also want to make an additional feature in which when you click on each player card, it will show the news and "Buzz" around a specific player.
+Using twitter sentiment analysis and extracting tweets on each player, would enable users to get insight about each specific player and get more of an understanding of what people think about a specific player
-* An additional feature that we want in an upcoming update would be for users to add thier own custom player to see based on our model for a specific year, where they would land in the draft.
+* An additional feature that we want in an upcoming update would be for users to add their custom player to see based on our model for a specific year, where they would land in the draft.
 Creating custom drafts based on whatever the user inputs.

 ## 🖥️ Technology
 ⭐ Python <br>